Trump downplays massive US cyberattack, points to China | DW | 19.12.2020

 President Donald Trump has said China may be behind the massive hack targeting US government networks.
 His comments contradicted top diplomat Mike Pompeo, who earlier said Russia was "pretty clearly" behind the attack.

-US President Donald Trump said on Saturday that it "may be China" who was behind the embedded malware found in US government networks and elsewhere around the world.
+US President Donald Trump has said it "may be China" who was behind the embedded malware found in US government networks and elsewhere around the world earlier this week.

-Trump's comments came after US Secretary of State Mike Pompeo blamed the hacking attack on Moscow.
-Pompeo had told US talk show host Mark Levin the embedded malware was"pretty clearly" the work of "the Russians."
+Trump's comments on Twitter came after US Secretary of State Mike Pompeo blamed the hacking attack on Moscow.
+Speaking with US talk show host Mark Levin on Friday, Pompeo said the embedded malware was"pretty clearly" the work of "the Russians."

 "This was a very significant effort, and I think it's the case that now we can say pretty clearly that it was the Russians that engaged in this activity," he said, adding that the outgoing Trump administration had kept mute as a "wiser course of action" to allow investigations to unfold following the initial alert made last Sunday.